Piotr-Setsko/CRUD-API/README.md

 For work in Development mode use "npm run start:dev" work on port 4000.
 For work in Production mode use "npm run start:prod" work on port 5000.
-For start test use "npm run test"
+For start test use "npm run test" (only few tests)
 For use Cluster API use "npm run start:multi"

 In App realized all required methods: GET, POST, PUT, DELETE.